 We also have bioluminescent Firefly larvae.
 So there are Dismalites on the face of the rocks, and firefly larvae in the creek beds.

-There are two peak seasons - the Spring peak, mid May thru mid June, is the best.
+There are two peak seasons - the Spring peak, late April through May, is the best.
 Then the Fall peak is the end of September / first of October.

 ABOUT THE DISMALITES